opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     OCD Jurisdiction indicating the region covered by an office, or for which an Election is being held.

-Person
-    The Person entity here will refer to many entities that are actually corporations or other nonhuman entities.
-It's meant to refer to whoever or whatever is taking a specific action, or having an action disclosed in which they're involved.
-It will mostly be people but not always, and as lovely as it would be to have some way to disambiguate the two I'm not optimistic that will be possible anytime soon.

 Section
     A container for a unit of meaning inside a Filing, that isn't inherent to the basic process of filing a document with an agency.